 The Speaker of EngSoc Council shall serve as the CEO.

-In the event of the absence of the Speaker, the Director of Internal Affairs shall serve as the CEO.
+In the event of the absence of the Speaker, the Director of Governance shall serve as the CEO.

-In the event of the absence of both the Speaker and the Director of Internal Affairs, the Vice-President (Student Affairs) shall serve as the CEO.
+In the event of the absence of both the Speaker and the Director of Governance, the Vice-President (Student Affairs) shall serve as the CEO.

-In the event of absence of the Speaker, the Director of Internal Affairs and the Vice-President (Student Affairs), Engineering Society Council shall appoint a Society member to serve as CEO.
+In the event of absence of the Speaker, the Director of Governance and the Vice-President (Student Affairs), Engineering Society Council shall appoint a Society member to serve as CEO.

 A Chief Returning Officer (CRO):